Sri Ramanuja Jayanti 2024

 The Lord’s Adornments

 Tirumala Tirupati is well known as pushpa mandapam because of the Lord’s love for flowers.
 Once a week, on Thursdays, the Lord is fully adorned only with flowers but, as instructed by Sri Ramanuja, the namam is made of ornaments.
-It is said that the original naga-abharana on both hands of the Lord was offered by Akasa Raja himself but have been lost in the mists of time.
+It is said that the original naga-abharana on both hands of the Lord was offered by Akasa Raja himself but has been lost in the mists of time.

 Similarly, there was a time when the Lord is said to have offered his Sudharshana and Panchajanya to help Thondaman Chakravarthi.
 After that battle, the king requested the Lord not to wear them as a sign of how helpful he is to his devotees.
 The Lord agreed.